theMackabu/run/README.md

 1. Have a `.sh` extension
 2. Be executable (`chmod +x script_name.sh`)
-3. Define a `module` function that accepts arguments
+3. Define `module` to export all runnable code

 Example: